kavia-common/Migration-Java-21-43251/README.md

 This project is a Java 21 Spring Boot 3 migration container that mirrors the features and behavior of BankApp-179898 while keeping the original project untouched.
 It provides RESTful endpoints for customers, accounts, balances, deposits, withdrawals, transfers, transactions, and OpenAPI documentation, backed by an in-memory H2 database.

-Location and guarantees:
+## Project location and purpose

 - Project path: /home/kavia/workspace/code-generation/Migration-Java-21-43251
+- Container name: BankApp-Java21
+- Purpose: Provide a Java 21, Spring Boot 3 runtime that achieves endpoint and behavior parity with BankApp-179898, without modifying the original codebase.
-- The original BankApp-179898 codebase remains untouched.
+- Guarantee: The original BankApp-179898 codebase remains untouched.
 This Java 21 project was created separately to achieve runtime and feature parity.

 ## Prerequisites

 - Java 21 (Temurin recommended)
 - Maven 3.9.x or newer
-- Network access to bind to port 3002 (default) on 0.0.0.0
+- Ability to bind TCP port 3002 on 0.0.0.0

 Verify your environment:
 - java -version